Swift motorcycles of Court Road, Balsall Heath, Coventry were produced from 1899 to 1915. The firm was closely associated with Ariel.

 Swift Cycle Co Timeline

 1896.
-Prospectus for the company to tale over the Coventry Machinists Co.
+Prospectus for the company to take over the Coventry Machinists Co.
 Directors: Right Honourable Lord Churchill (Chairman), Major

 Walter H. Seagreave, Charles Wisdom Hely, M.P., Harvey Du Cros, (Junior), Alfred Du Cros (of the Coventry Machinists Co) and Richard Lee